toladata/TolaActivity/docs/source/stakeholders.rst

       ...
     ]

-GET JSON List of stakeholder end points using limit operators
+GET JSON List of stakeholder endpoints using limit operators
 -------------------------------------------------------------

 Lists the stakeholder endpoints accesible to the requesting user based on 'start'